simon-ritchie/apysc/docs_src/source/array_reverse.md

 # Array class reverse interface

-This page will explain the `Array` class `reverse` method interface.
+This page explains the `Array` class `reverse` method interface.

 ## What interface is this?

-The `reverse` method interface will reverse an array's values order in place.
+The `reverse` method interface reverses an array's values order in place.

 ## Basic usage

-The `reverse` method requires no arguments and will return no value.
+The `reverse` method requires no arguments and returns no value.

 ```py
 # runnable